Modeling Object Dissimilarity for Deep Saliency Prediction: Experiments and Results

-\textbf{Area Under the Curve (AUC)}: Saliency prediction can be interpreted as classifying fixation vs non-fixation points.
+We evaluate saliency predictions according to the following standard metrics used by the community.\\ \textbf{Area Under the Curve (AUC)}: Saliency prediction can be interpreted as classifying fixation vs non-fixation points.
 The area under the ROC curve shows the trade-off between true positives (TP) and false positives (FP).
-We use two versions of an AUC metric: {\bf AUCJ~\cite{AUCJ}}, which computes the TP and FP rates using all the ground-truth fixation points, and {\bf sAUC~\cite{sAUC}}, which samples FP points from the ground-truth fixations of other observers as well as from the ground-truth fixations of the same observer over other test images.
-Therefore, sAUC accounts for inter- in addition to intra-observer variability in the ground-truth fixations to reduce the center bias often present in natural images.

-\textbf{Normalized Scanpath Saliency (NSS)~\cite{NSS}}: This metric is computed by comparing the predicted saliency values at the ground-truth fixation points to the average predicted saliency.
-An NSS score of one indicates that the predicted saliency values at the ground-truth fixation points are one standard deviation above the average.

-\textbf{Kullback - Leibler Divergence (KLD)~\cite{kld}}: The KLD encodes the cumulative pixel-wise distance between the predicted and the ground-truth saliency distributions.
-A KLD score close to zero indicates a better approximation of the ground-truth saliency map by the predicted one.

-\textbf{Pearson's correlation coefficient (CC)~\cite{ccmetric}}: This metric measures the linear relationship between the predicted and ground-truth saliency maps.
+We use two versions of an AUC metric: {\bf AUCJ}~\citep{AUCJ}, which computes the TP and FP rates using all the ground-truth fixation points, and {\bf sAUC}~\citep{sAUC}, which samples FP points from the ground-truth fixations of other observers as well as from the ground-truth fixations of the same observer over other test images.
+Therefore, sAUC accounts for inter- in addition to intra-observer variability in the ground-truth fixations to reduce the center bias often present in natural images.\\ \textbf{Normalized Scanpath Saliency (NSS)}~\citep{NSS}: This metric is computed by comparing the predicted saliency values at the ground-truth fixation points to the average predicted saliency.
+An NSS score of one indicates that the predicted saliency values at the ground-truth fixation points are one standard deviation above the average. \\ \textbf{Kullback - Leibler Divergence (KLD)}~\citep{kld}: The KLD encodes the cumulative pixel-wise distance between the predicted and the ground-truth saliency distributions.
+A KLD score close to zero indicates a better approximation of the ground-truth saliency map by the predicted one.\\ \textbf{Pearson's correlation coefficient (CC) }~\citep{ccmetric}: This metric measures the linear relationship between the predicted and ground-truth saliency maps.
 It ranges from -1 to 1.
-A CC score close to one indicates a strong linear correlation between the two maps.

-\textbf{Similarity (SIM) score~\cite{simmetric}}: The similarity score sums, over the pixels, the minimum value between the predicted and the ground-truth saliency maps.
+A CC score close to one indicates a strong linear correlation between the two maps. \\ \textbf{Similarity (SIM) score}~\citep{simmetric}: The similarity score sums, over the pixels, the minimum value between the predicted and the ground-truth saliency maps.
 Since both of the maps are probability distributions summing to 1, a similarity score of 1 indicates a perfect prediction.